SMT-COMP/smt-comp/rules/rules25.md

 # 5 Execution of Solvers

-Solvers will be publicly evaluated in all tracks and divisions into which they have been entedarkred.
+Solvers will be publicly evaluated in all tracks and divisions into which they have been entered.
 A solver enters a division in a track if it supports at least one logic in this division.
-A solver not supporting all logics in a division will not be run on the benchmarks from the unsupported logics and will be scodarkred as if it returned the result `unknown` within zero time.
+A solver not supporting all logics in a division will not be run on the benchmarks from the unsupported logics and will be scored as if it returned the result `unknown` within zero time.
 All results of the competition will be made public.
 Solvers will be made publicly available and it is a minimum license requirement that (i) solvers can be distributed in this way, and (ii) all submitted solvers may be freely used for academic evaluation purposes.

 ## 5.1 Logistics